OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Overview

-The standard RFC 7519 is defining JSON Web Token (JWT).
-JWT ensures the integrity and secure transmission of information within a JSON object between two parties.
+JSON Web Token (JWT) ensures the integrity and secure transmission of information within a JSON object between two parties and is defined in RFC 7519<sup>[1]</sup>.
 For mobile apps it's more and more used to authenticate both, the message sender and receiver.

 An example of an encoded JSON Web Token can be found below<sup>[5]</sup>.